What is the course about?

 By the end of this course you should be able to...

-This session will introduce you to the upsetting but important topic of the destructive and restorative roles history have played in relation to various conflicts and wars around the world in the 20th century.
+Recognise and describe some of the destructive and restorative roles history has played in relation to various conflicts and wars around the world in the 20th century.

 What level is the course and do I need any particular skills?